LLNL/UnifyFS/docs/build-intercept.rst

 Building the Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-UnifyFS requires MPI, LevelDB, and GOTCHA(version 0.0.2).
+UnifyFS requires MPI, LevelDB, GOTCHA(version 0.0.2), FlatCC, and Margo.
+References to these dependencies can be found :doc:`here <dependencies>`.

 .. _spack-build-label: